Brentwood High School (Tennessee): Theatre

 The Brentwood High School Theatre Program was started in 1992 by Lisa Moody.
 Moody retired in 2024 after 32 years.
 Brentwood offers four levels of theatre class and a theatre production class, which teaches the elements of backstage production and set design.
 The Theatre program typically performs a fall play and a spring musical each year.
 In 2016, the group was selected to perform its fall 2015 production, Any Number Can Die, at the Tennessee State Thespian Conference at Middle Tennessee State University; the group was selected to perform again at the 2020 Tennessee State Thespian Conference with its fall 2019 production Much Ado About Nothing.

 Extracurricular activities

 Forensics

 Brentwood forensics is a member school of the Tennessee High School Speech and Debate Society and the National Forensic League.
-Notable alumni from the program include William Hong and Sully Mrkva, who were each nationally ranked in public forum debate and held the nationally acclaimed title of TOC Champions for the 2022 season.
+Notable alumni from the program include William Hong and Sully Mrkva, who were each nationally ranked in public forum debate and held the nationally acclaimed title of TOC Champions for the 2022 season, they also placed top 6 in NSDA Nationals.